version0chiro/youtubeTimestamp/README.md

 Would you like to contribute to this project?
 We are always looking for new ideas and new features.
 If you have any suggestions or ideas please let us know!

+### Installation for Contribution:

+Just clone the repository and install the extension via unpacked extension from your chrome extension settings.
+Will post a more elaborate installation guide once we have a stable version.

 ### Steps to Contribute

 - Fork the project on github